 You could negotiate a higher sale price by accepting a portion of the payment in stages — known as seller financing — although this means waiting for some of your money and exposing yourself to the risk of a buyer default (although your solicitor can help you put protections in place).

 Get the buyer to sign a confidentiality or non-disclosure agreement before you divulge sensitive information.
 The initial agreement will be set out in the non-binding heads of terms.
 Only when the buyer has completed due diligence — an in-depth inspection of your restaurant, from books and records to the premises, equipment and how it operates day to day — will you then draft the final, binding sale agreement.

 Based on the heads of terms the sale or purchase agreement will be more detailed — perhaps 20 pages or so — and include warranties and indemnities you’ve agreed with the buyer.

-Selling a coffee franchise
+How to sell a coffee franchise

-If you’re selling a coffee franchise then check your franchise agreement for terms relating to selling up – such as the franchisor having the first right of refusal.
+If you’re selling a coffee franchise then check your franchise agreement for terms relating to selling up, such as the franchisor having the first right of refusal.
 Chances are, the franchisor will have a clear transition plan in place.

 However, “if the franchise agreement is silent on the issue of sale, you can still ask the franchisor to agree to the transfer” as “the franchisor’s consent is not required,” according to franchising lawyer Jane Garber-Rosenzweig.